primarypigments/Primary.Pigments/README.md

 - As a returning site user, I would like to join the commmunity, so that I can start something new.
 - As a returning site user, I would like to share this community to my friends, so that I can have friends who can join me.
-- As a returning site user, I would like to look up the phone number to Primary Pigments, so that I can retrieve my password, and join the next meeting.
+- As a returning site user, I would like to look up the send a message to Primary Pigments, so that I can retrieve my password, and join the next meeting.
 - As a returning site user, I would like to look at the painting I made, so that I can so share the paintings to my social media.
 - As a returning site user, I would like to look at the beautiful paintings again , so that I can build the curage to join.